hadjango/djangocon-2016-demo/README.md

 Using `docker-machine` is not required unless you are using the older Docker Toolbox on Mac (or you have installed it with `brew install docker`).
-Keep in mind however that by default, running `docker-compose up` without using a docker-machine VM will bind to port 80 on your localhost, so it will need to be unused, so you may wish to use `docker-machine` even if you don't need to.
+Keep in mind however that by default, running `docker-compose up` without using a docker-machine VM will bind to port 80 on your localhost, which means it will need to be unused, so you may wish to use `docker-machine` even if you don't need to.
 Alternatively, if you are using Docker for Mac, you can use [https://github.com/nlf/dlite](https://github.com/nlf/dlite) to have docker use a separate bridged network (and thus separate ips for its containers).